-Students must apply for graduation in order to participate in commencement exercises and pay the $75.00 graduation application fee.
+All students must apply for graduation, whether participating in a commencement exercise or not and pay the $75.00 graduation application fee.

 When to Apply - Doctoral, Graduate, and Undergraduate level students: